What we know

 Oregon is feeling the effects, and feeling them hard.
 Senator Ron Wyden even co-signed a letter to the Chinese ambassador requesting more dialogue in January.

 Recyclers throughout the state have experienced challenges finding markets for material, with China effectively shut off as an option at the moment, and some have had to request disposal permission.
-As of Feb 14, the Oregon Department of Environmental Quality (DEQ) had granted disposal concurrences to 14 companies.
+As of April 10, the Oregon Department of Environmental Quality (DEQ) had granted 21 disposal concurrences.
 DEQ emphasizes that these requests are only granted after "all other options are exhausted" and accounted for a very small percentage of recyclable material in the state.
-An estimated 6,107 tons have been disposed so far.
+An estimated 8,305 tons has been disposed as of Feb.
+28.

-DEQ's broader priority is to move toward a sustainable materials management system, though that doesn't help address near-term challenges.
+DEQ's broader priority is to move toward a sustainable materials management system, though that doesn't help solve near-term challenges.
 To address the current crisis, DEQ has created communication material to share with all interested parties and is hosting regular stakeholder meetings on the topic.
-A large meeting is scheduled in Portland on Feb.
-15. So far, the Metro regional government hasn't taken a position on any changes to recycling programs.

 As this plays out, each of the state's major MRFs has experienced its share of trouble with contamination and stockpiling.
-In January, the Oregon Resource Recovery Association released a draft list of suggested materials for municipalities to include in single-stream programs based on feedback from processors.
+In January, the Oregon Refuse & Recycling Association released a draft list of suggested materials for municipalities to include in single-stream programs based on feedback from processors.
 The hope is that this will help local officials have a unified message on education.
 Essentially it includes paper, cans and plastic bottles.
 Mixed plastics, aseptic containers and plastic bags are seen as particularly disruptive.
+A growing number of companies have adopted this list though some are still adapting.